pantheon-systems/documentation/source/content/wordpress-best-practices.md

 #### Manage License Keys for Themes or Plugins

-Since Dev and Multidev are the only writable environments in SFTP mode, it is best practice to associate the license key in a domain so you can easily update, an deploy the updates to Test and Live environments.
+Since Dev and Multidev are the only writable environments in SFTP mode, it is best practice to associate the license key in a domain so you can easily update and deploy the updates to Test and Live environments.

 ## Testing